zalmoxisus/redux-remotedev/README.md

 ##### `sendingStatus`
 *object of functions*
-- `started(report)`: called when attempts to send a report.
+- `started(report, store)`: called when attempts to send a report.
 The report object is passed to the function.
 You can use it to show a loading indicator for your report dialog.
-- `done(reportId)`: called when server returned a success response.
+- `done(reportId, store)`: called when server returned a success response.
 The stored report id is passed, so you can generate an url like `http://hostname/?remotedev_report=${id}` (where hostname can be your development or production domain) to replicate the reported issue.
 When opening this url on a site with the extension included, the exact history state will be applied to your Redux store.
-- `failed(error)`: called when server returned an error response or when `fetch` failed.
+- `failed(error, store)`: called when server returned an error response or when `fetch` failed.
 The error message is passed.

 Example:
 ```js